zeyad-kay/planercnn/README.md

 ```
 The output will be in the *test/* folder.

 To test with videos set the path to the video file and the camera file.
+This may take a while as it is running on the CPU.
+Try running it on colab.
 ```sh
 $ python evaluate.py --methods=f --suffix=warping_refine --dataset=inference --video=video.mp4 --cameraPath=example_images/camera.txt
 ```